coders-info/LDD/README.md

 ## Specification

-+ logs stages:
++ stages:
-  + dev - data input and outputs adn behaviours
+  + dev/test - printed data input and outputs and behaviours
-  + production - behaviours
+  + production - printed behaviours without sensetive data
 + logs are designed to describe each inputs and outputs
 + remember to disable extensive logging as soon as you go into production